 \subsection{O-RAN Architecture}

-The O-RAN architecture adopts a disaggregated RAN design with layered intelligence, separating radio and baseband functions across O-RU, O-DU, and O-CU, and exposing programmable control through the RAN Intelligent Controller (RIC), as shown in Fig.~\ref{fig:ORAN-framework}.
-The RIC spans multiple time scales, with the Near-RT RIC enabling sub-second control and the Non-RT RIC, integrated with the SMO, supporting slower policy and orchestration functions \cite{elyasi2025ran}.

-Within this architecture, control logic is realized via modular xApps and rApps deployed on the Near-RT and Non-RT RICs, respectively, and interacting with the RAN through standardized interfaces such as E2 and A1.
-While this modularity enables flexible, multi-timescale control, the growing number of xApps in heterogeneous and dynamic networks makes coordination, conflict resolution, and life-cycle management increasingly challenging, motivating the need for more intelligent and coordinated control frameworks.
+The O-RAN architecture in Fig.~\ref{fig:oran-archi} adopts a disaggregated RAN design where radio and baseband functionalities are separated across the O-RAN Radio Unit (O-RU), O-RAN Distributed Unit (O-DU), and O-RAN Central Unit (O-CU).
+To enable programmable closed-loop control, O-RAN introduces the RAN Intelligent Controller (RIC) operating at multiple time scales: the Near-RT RIC supports near real-time control (10ms–1s), while the Non-RT RIC, integrated with the Service Management and Orchestration (SMO) framework, performs longer-timescale policy optimization and orchestration [14], [15].
+Control functions are implemented via xApps (on the Near-RT RIC) and rApps (on the Non-RT RIC), interacting with the RAN through standardized interfaces such as E2 (control and telemetry) and A1 (policy guidance).
+The increasing number of concurrent xApps in dense deployments introduces challenges in coordination, conflict resolution, and lifecycle management, motivating more structured control paradigms.